 Field Required Description and Conditions Standards Unit ID conditional The SU associated with the forest cover polygon.
 Required if the polygon (including a reserve) is within a "Standards Unit" as defined by FPPR 1(1) and subject to "net area to be reforested" as defined by FPPR 1(2).
-Licensee ID yes Unique identifier for the forest cover polygon assigned by the licensee.
-In RESULTS this field is referred to as Polygon ID.
+NOTE: includes areas under FPPR 44(4) Licensee ID yes Unique identifier for the forest cover polygon assigned by the licensee.
+In RESULTS, this field is referred to as Polygon ID.
 No duplicates permitted. e.g., 1, 2, 3; or X, Y, Z. Area yes Gross area (ha) of the forest cover polygon.
 (Net area is derived by subtracting any non-mapped area.)
 Reference Year yes Year the forest cover polygon data were collected.
-Typically, the year of the survey.
 Less than or equal to the declared date when submitting with a declaration.
-For roads and other NP areas, the reference year may be different from the survey date, and reflects the date the road was measured or the block area was determined.
+For roads, reserves and other NP areas, the reference year may be different from the survey date and reflects the date the area was determined.
 Re-entry Year conditional Year the next harvest entry is expected to occur in the opening.
 Applies to single tree selection in which a subsequent harvest entry is planned prior to the end of the rotational planning cycle.
 Stocking Status yes Code representing the growing space occupancy relative to a pre- established standard.
 Status refers to whether the site has achieved those standards, according to the latest silviculture survey.
 Stocking status is most often described as not satisfactorily restocked (NSR), immature (IMM) or mature (MAT).
 In a multi-storied stand, select the code which describes the stocking status of the next layer to be harvested, the layer with the highest site occupancy.
-See Appendix A to locate Stocking Status Code list.
+See the RESULTS Technical Specifications to locate Stocking Status Code list.
 Stocking Type yes Code representing a sub-classification of the stocking status.
 In a multi-storied stand, select the code which describes the stocking type of the next layer to be harvested, the layer with the highest site occupancy.
-See Appendix A to locate Stocking Type Code list) e.g., natural (NAT); plantable (PL); non-plantable (NPL).
+See the RESULTS Technical Specifications to locate Stocking Type Code list.
+E.g., artificial (ART), natural (NAT), plantable (PL), non-plantable (NPL).
 Reserve Type conditional Code that identifies the spatial pattern of a reserve or retention area associated with a silvicultural system.
 Required if a reserve or a retention area is associated with the forest cover polygon.
-"G-Group" (a defined, mapped patch of residual trees) or "D-Dispersed" (a defined area within which are dispersed unmapped residual single trees or small clusters of trees).
-Reserve Objective conditional Code that identifies the reason for leaving the reserve.
-Required if Reserve Type = G or D. See Appendix A to locate Silviculture Reserve Objective Code list.
-Code for long term (full rotational planning cycle) reserve is any code other than "TIM".
-Code for retention area associated with a silvicultural system, in which the residual stems are available for a subsequent harvest prior to the end of the rotational planning cycle (e.g., second pass), is "TIM".
+"G-Group" (a defined, mapped patch of residual trees) or "D-Dispersed" (a defined area within which are unmapped residual single trees or small clusters of trees are dispersed).